 Max and Moritz

-Written and illustrated by Wilhelm Busch and published in 1865, it is a humorous tale told in rhyming couplets.
-The book is well known and adored across German-speaking countries and remains a popular choice for bedtime stories for not yet literate children.
+Written and illustrated by Wilhelm Busch and published in 1865, it’s a humorous tale told in rhyming couplets.
+The book is well known and adored across German-speaking countries and remains a popular choice for children’s bedtime stories.

 German-English Poems and Plays